RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

   #include <CXLActivityLogger.h>

-For information about the usage of the Activity Logger for profiling, please refer to its documentation.
+For information about the usage of the Activity Logger for profiling, please refer to `documentation <https://documentation.help/CodeXL/amdtactivitylogger-library.htm>`_